-In the second part of the ‘Divorce and the family car’ blog (find the first part here) Professional Support Lawyer Carla Ditz looks at some of the administrative issues you will need to consider if a car has been or is about to be transferred into your name following divorce or separation, as well as your legal obligations.
+In the second part of our blog ‘Divorce and the family car’ (find the first part here) Carla Ditz looks at some of the administrative issues you will need to consider if a car has been or is about to be transferred into your name following divorce or separation, as well as your legal obligations.

 Once an agreement has been made on divorce or separation as to who will keep the family car, there will be a number of practical steps that will need to be taken.

 This is by no means an exhaustive list but some essential considerations include:

 - Transfer of ownership – in whose name is the car?
 Do you need to transfer ownership to your former partner?
 Of should they be transferring the car to you?
 The DVLA will need to be informed of any changes and updates to the records (V5C vehicle registration document or ‘log book’) will need to be made if switching ownership from one party to the other.